ackertyson/dock-ops/README.md

 ## Shell completion

-Follow the directions in the `dock-ops-completion.bash` file included with this project.
+IKR!
+As if you're not saving enough keystrokes over vanilla Docker already!
+But `<TAB>` suggestions are awesome, so follow the directions in the `dock-ops-completion.bash` file included with this project.

 ## Modes